kyma-project/istio/docs/user/tutorials/01-10-external-authorization-provider.md

     EOF
     ```

+### Results
-4. To test the configuration, visit the `https://httpbin.$DOMAIN_TO_EXPOSE_WORKLOADS/headers` URL.
-You should be redirected to the authorization provider.
+When you access the URL of the exposed service `https://httpbin.$DOMAIN_TO_EXPOSE_WORKLOADS/headers`, you are redirected to the authorization provider's page.